TuringLang/Turing.jl/README.md

 Pkg.test("Turing")
 ```

-If Turing can not be located or you want to use the latest version of Turing, you can try the following instead:
+If you want to use the latest version of Turing, you can try the following instead:

 ```julia
 Pkg.clone("https://github.com/yebai/Turing.jl")